tylertitsworth/5th-age-srd/Classes/Occultist.md

 **Trigger:** A nearby ally misses with an attack roll.

-**Always:** The ally rerolls the attack, then makesmake the attack below.
+**Always:** The ally rerolls the attack, then makes the attack below.
 If the ally’s reroll was a miss, you have advantage on your attack roll.

 **Target:** The enemy targeted by your ally